Hookup culture: Extra effects and causes

 There have also been a number of studies that have studied the mental aspects of casual hookups.
 A study done by psychologist Seth Schwartz has shown results that people who had many random hookups had more psychological issues.
 For instance, students in college that had stated they were involved in casual sex had higher levels of depression and anxiety and lower levels of self-esteem, happiness and life satisfaction compared to the students who did not engage in a casual hookup in the past thirty days.
 There was then a study of about 400 young adults that felt lonely and depressed and adults who had less feeling of loneliness and depression who were involved in sexual intercourse.
 They then researched what emotional affects being involved in sexual intercourse hookups had on them.
 They came up with results that showed that penetrative sex hookups made people with greater feelings of depression and loneliness have a decrease in those symptoms and feelings.
 People who expressed fewer symptoms of loneliness and depression had an increase in those feelings after a penetrative sex hookup.
 It makes people feel depressed but also uncomfortable.
 For example, a study by Reiber and Garcia in 2010 show that many people who engage in sexual hookups feel uncomfortable.
-They also comcluded that 78% of people in a hookup overestimate how comfortable their partner is doing certain things during their sexual engagement.
+They also concluded that 78% of people in a hookup overestimate how comfortable their partner is doing certain things during their sexual engagement.
 Random hookups also have shown to cause feelings of pressure and performance anxiety in a study by Paul, et al.